 - Scott Reiter, Extension Agent, Agriculture and Natural Resources, Unit Coordinator

-- Hollie Perkins, Unit Administrative Assistant, Virginia Cooperative Extension
+- Hollie Aboussourhra, Unit Administrative Assistant, Virginia Cooperative Extension

 Quarterly ELC meetings, unless otherwise posted, are scheduled for the second Tuesday in January, April, July, and October.
-Meetings take place in the large meeting room of the Prince George County Library.
+Meetings take place in the first floor meeting room of the Human Services Building.

 Master Gardeners are trained volunteers who aid the Prince George Extension office by helping people in the community better understand horticulture and their environment.
 In exchange for their training, Master Gardeners contribute time as volunteers working through Cooperative Extension to provide seeds of horticulture-related information to the public.